Gush Etzion Junction: Establishments

 Adjacent to the junction on the northwest are a plant nursery, a shop selling snacks, cigarettes and lottery tickets and The Gush Etzion Winery and its mehadrin dairy/fish restaurant, BaYekev.

 On the southwest are a gas station, an automotive repair shop, an electronics store, a Judaica center and a Rami Levy discount supermarket.
 Attached to the supermarket is a hamburger joint, a pizzeria and a discount clothing store, all part of the Rami Levi group.
 In 2015 a competing chain of supermarkets, Shufersal opened a store.

 In 2007, Rami Levy had begun construction of Harim Mall, a two-story shopping mall as an extension to the south side of the supermarket and above it.
 This mall opened in late 2015.

 A visitors' center is located 4 km to the west in Kibbutz Kfar Etzion as is the mehadrin dairy/fish restaurant, Gavna.

 Attacks

-The hitchhiking post at the junction has frequently been the site of a number of shootings and stabbings, as well as several failed attempts at attacks.
+The hitchhiking post at the junction has been the site of a number of shootings and stabbings, as well as several failed attempts at attacks.